 So, can an RV blog support your travels?
 Our blog has given us priceless experiences and opened some wonderful doors and given us some great opportunities that wouldn’t have been possible otherwise.
 For cold, hard cash, however, a “real job” (flipping burgers) would pay far more per hour for the first few thousand hours.
 I explain a bit about how all this works in this post: In the Spirit of Giving.

 I’m hardly an expert on travel and RV blogs, however, and my experience is limited.
-A far more experienced blogging couple, both of whom work on activities related to their blog (which is one of the top travel blogs in the entire world) all day every day has this to say on the subject: I Want To Know Your Secret
+A far more experienced blogging couple, both of whom work on activities related to their blog all day every day — and theirs is one of the top travel blogs in the entire world — has this to say on the subject of making money from a travel blog: I Want To Know Your Secret

 In a nutshell: if you need to earn cash on the road to make your dream of a full-time RV lifestyle come true, the bottom line is to get creative.
 What do you love to do?
 How would you like to spend your days?